 Designer Chiu Chih's custom-designed backpack and narrative images explore how deteriorating air quality, crowded environments, and the changing face of the built landscape impact experiences of migration, resilience, and preparedness.
 Prompted by his early life experiences with dislocation, relocation, and growing up in fast-changing urban environments, the backpack is described as a "Survival Kit for the Ever-Changing Planet", which serves as a source of sustenance for the planet's unknown future.
-"Like warriors bring their family's photo with them in the war, like spacemen carry air from the Earth to go explore other planets," says the designer who was born in the Taipei area, spent part of his childhood in mainland China and now lives in the UK.
+"Like warriors bring their family's photo with them in the war, like spacemen carry air from the Earth to go explore other planets," says the designer who was born in the Taipei area, moved around during his childhood, and is in the process of relocating to the UK.
 "It's about young guys who leave their hometowns and go explore their future elsewhere."